plone/volto/docs/source/blocks/block-style-wrapper.md

 ## Using the injected class names in your block

 The resultant class names are injected as a `className` prop into the wrapped block.
-Thus you can use it in the root component of your block view and edit components as follows:
+Thus you can use it in the root component of your block view component as follows:

 ```jsx
 const BlockView = (props)=> (